luxonis/depthai-docs-website/source/pages/faq.rst

 Monocular Neural Inference fused with Stereo Depth
 **************************************************

 In this mode, the AI (object detection) is run on the left, right, or RGB camera, and the results are fused with stereo disparity depth, based on semi global matching (SGBM).
-The minimum depth is limited by the maximum disparity search, which is by default 96, but is extendable to 192 in extended disparity modes (see [Extended Disparity](#extended_disparity) below).
+The minimum depth is limited by the maximum disparity search, which is by default 96, but is extendable to 192 in extended disparity modes (see :ref:`Extended Disparity <Extended Disparity Depth Mode>` below).

 To calculate the minimum distance in this mode, use the following formula, where base_line_dist and min_distance are in meters [m]:
 .. code-block:: python